-Gestational diabetes, obesity impact pregnancy outcomesMarch 2nd, 2012 in Diabetes /
+Gestational diabetes, obesity impact pregnancy outcomesMarch 2, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- Women with gestational diabetes mellitus (GDM) who are obese have significantly higher odds of adverse pregnancy outcomes, according to findings from the multinational Hyperglycemia and Adverse Pregnancy Outcome (HAPO) Study published online Feb.
 22 in Diabetes Care.